-These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB), IFRS interpretations issued by the IFRS Interpretations Committee, the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee, the JSE Listings Requirements and the Companies Act of South Africa and are supported by reasonable and prudent judgements and estimates.
+These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB), IFRS interpretations issued by the IFRS Interpretations Committee, the SA Financial Reporting Requirements, the JSE Listings Requirements and the Companies Act of South Africa and are supported by reasonable and prudent judgements and estimates.

 The directors are responsible for the group's systems of internal control.
 These controls are designed to provide reasonable, but not absolute assurance as to the integrity and reliability of the financial statements, that transactions are conducted in accordance with management's authority and that the assets are adequately safeguarded against loss.
 These controls are monitored throughout the group by management.
-Nothing has come to the directors' attention to indicate that there were any material breakdowns in the functioning of these controls during the year under review.
+Nothing has come to the directors' attention to indicate that there were any material breakdowns in the functioning of these controls during the vear under review.

 The financial statements have been prepared on the going concern basis since the directors have every reason to believe that the company and the group have adequate resources to continue in operation for the foreseeable future.

 The financial statements support the viability of the company and the group.
 The auditors BDO South Africa Incorporated are responsible for reporting on the fair presentation of the financial statements and their report is presented on pages 41 to 43.